RFD 463

 Identifiers are formatted as lowercase, ASCII characters or digits, possibly delimited by underscores, and have the following structure:

 Identifiers may not start with a digit, though the underscore-delimited words after the first may start that way.
 The special identifiers are implicitly added to a table by the OxQL query engine, and are used to refer to the common elements that all tables and timeseries share, such as their timestamp or the datum value itself.
-See Terminology for details on the anatomy of a timeseries.
+See [_terminology] for details on the anatomy of a timeseries.

 Example 1.
 Example valid identifiers